Syracuse Madrid Faculty

 jiso01@syr.edu

-Prof. Iso specializes in 19th and 20th century Spanish and Latin American literature.
-He also has taught different courses in Contemporary Hispanic Literature at U.S study abroad programs in Madrid.
+Dr. Iso specializes in 19th and 20th century Spanish and Latin American literature.
+He also has taught different courses in Contemporary Hispanic Literature at U.S. study abroad programs in Madrid.
 His research interests focus on the intersection between urban studies and literature, biopolitics, the formation of dystopias in literature, and the representation of dissident sexualities from political activism.

 Degrees